 Customer churn, also known as customer attrition or customer drop-off, is the process by which an individual who was formerly a repeat or subscription user, does not continue to provide their business.
 This can happen for a number of reasons.
 Customer retention is a fundamental aspect of Customer Relationship Management.
-With media subscription services and Software as a Service (SaaS) becoming an increasingly common method of delivering content and products, scrutinising when customers are dropping off, determining a customer churn rate and and acting to minimise it is pivotal to ongoing business success.
+With media subscription services and Software as a Service (SaaS) becoming an increasingly common method of delivering content and products, scrutinising when customers are dropping off, customer churn prediction and prevention is pivotal to ongoing business success.

 What is Customer Churn?

 Although the actual effect depends on the industry, it costs much less to focus on customer retention rather than new customer acquisition.
 Studies have shown that counting in all factors such as the costs of offers and marketing,

 the price of acquiring a new customer can be between 5x and 25x more expensive than acting to retain a customer.